fedorkobak/knowledge/other/clouds.md

 - *Bronze*: Raw data that data engineers apply their ETL pipelines to.
 - *Silver*: Data from the Bronze layer undergoes significant transformation, validation, and cleaning.
 This layer provides a reliable, single source of truth for enterprise data product.
 - *Gold*: This layer contains highly refined, aggregated, and enriched data that is ready for business intelligence and machine learning applications.
 It is desined for specific business use cases and provides analytics-ready datasets.

+Databricks provides **OpenAI-compatible models** endpoints, so you can access some models using only your databricks credentials.
+Check more [Get started querying LLMs on Databricks](https://docs.databricks.com/aws/en/large-language-models/llm-serving-intro).